 Geology is one of the most exciting and rewarding areas of study.
-Understanding Earthís environment is accomplished through an interdisciplinary curriculum where knowledge of physics, chemistry, mathematics, biology, engineering and soil science come together to offer a better understanding of our Earth.
+Understanding the Earth's dynamics, composition, and environment is accomplished through an interdisciplinary curriculum including geology, geography, physics, chemistry, mathematics, and soil science.

 Opportunities for a career in geology have never been better.
 Areas of environmental science, petroleum, mining, water and land resources, volcanology, paleontology, and glacial geology offer rewarding careers with a completed bachelorís degree.
 Many students continue study at the graduate level.

-Curriculum requirements include a departmental core of 47 credits, including year-long sequences in calculus, chemistry, and physics, as well as skills courses in technical writing and computer science.
+Curriculum requirements include a departmental core of 45 credits, including year-long sequences in calculus, chemistry, and physics, as well as computer science.

 A typical first year for all geology majors includes physical geology, the Earth through time, and year-long sequences in English, mathematics, and chemistry.

 Note: Majors planning on graduate studies should be aware that a summer field camp course may be required for graduate admission.
 This course is recommended to be taken during the summer following the junior or senior year.
 Information on field camp courses and a small departmental scholarship to support these studies may be obtained from an adviser.

 A minor in Geology consists of at least 18 credits of geology courses selected in consultation with a minor adviser.
 Selected geography and soil science courses may be substituted for geology courses.